 I am a veteran of Black Friday, I’ve seen all the horrors there are to see.
 I’ve stood in lines that took hours and have grabbed the last space in a parking lot that filled before the store even opened… and the rebates, those evil little rebates!
 I’ve also worked retail in an electronics store on Black Friday.
 There will be jostling, pushing, groaning, moaning, and cursing.
+Thinking buy online?
+The first place to look for the best deals is https://www.shoppok.com you’ll find some of the hottest products.
 Here are a few thing to do and to avoid doing that will make the day more bearable and hopefully make you a more successful shopper:

 - DO plan ahead make a list of what you want and know the opening times of each store.
 Bring the ad along with you just in case

 - DON’T plan on browsing, save that for another day be focused and as specific as possible